simple-frontend-dev/frontend-applications-split/README.md

 #### [Example setup](./examples/monorepository/different-domain-per-application-module-federation/)

-### One domain for applications which are live at different URLs
+### Different url per application under the same domain

 When your applications are live under the same domain but at different URLs, for example https://website.com/home and https://website.com/blog, then you will have to use a reverse proxy at some point in your stack to be able to route the traffic to your different frontend applications.
 You can still use a monorepository to serve your different frontend applications.